-- excessive distortion to cause a reduction in strength or stability, even though the resistance to fracture of the connection and yielding of the member may be adequate; and, - (2) Those cases where slip of any magnitude must be prevented, such as in joints subject to significant load reversal and joints between elements of built-up compression members in which any slip could cause a reduction of the flexural stiffness required for the stability of the built-up member.
+- resistance to fracture of the connection and yielding of the member may be adequate; and. - (2) Those cases where slip of any magnitude must be prevented, such as in joints subject to significant load reversal and joints between elements of built-up compression members in which any slip could cause a reduction of the flexural stiffness required for the stability of the built-up member.